Unboxed-Software/solana-course/content/interest-bearing-token.md

 Alternatively, if you’d like to use testnet or devnet, import the clusterApiUrl from `@solana/web3.js` and pass it to the connection as such:

 `const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');`
 If you decide to use devnet, and have issues with airdropping SOL.
 Feel free to add the `keypairPath` parameter to `initializeKeypair`.
-You can get this from running Solana config get in your terminal.
+You can get this by running `solana config get` in your terminal.
 And then go to [faucet.solana.com](faucet.solana.com) and airdrop some SOL to your address.
-You can get your address from running Solana address in your terminal.
+You can get your address by running Solana address in your terminal.

 ### 3. Helpers